Target level of study

 Faculty of Science

-This teaching unit is common to both the CSIM and Biomechanics programs.
-It combines skills in the mechanics of indeformable solids and imaging.
-It applies equally to biomechanics, robotics and other fields related to motion analysis, such as motion capture for video games.
-It comprises a theoretical part, consisting of lectures and practical sessions, and a practical part, carried out in conjunction with the UFR STAPS.
+This teaching unit is common to both the CSIM and Biomechanics courses.
+It combines skills in the mechanics of rigid solids and imaging.
+It applies equally to issues in biomechanics, robotics, and many other fields related to motion analysis, such as motion capture for video games.
+It includes a theoretical component consisting of lectures and tutorials, and a practical component consisting of lab work carried out in conjunction with the UFR STAPS.

 Professional integration